aparsak/Pacman-AI-Minimax/README.md

 - Increase the point score to make Pacman more aggressive in pursuing points.
 - Increase the ghost penalty to make Pacman more cautious and prioritize survival.

-Imagine Pacman is standing two tiles away from a point but also three tiles away from a ghost.
-The utility function will weigh the benefit of moving towards the point against the risk posed by the ghost.
-If the potential gain (collecting the point) outweighs the risk (being caught by the ghost), the AI will choose that move.
-Conversely, if the ghost is too close, the danger penalty will likely push the AI to choose a safer direction.

 ## 👨‍💻 Contributing